NyanyanKat/Video_Sharing_App/README.md

 - persist info with redux
 - upload video to Firebase
 - like and dislike a video
-- subscribe and Unsubscribe to a channel
+- subscribe and unsubscribe to a channel
 - add, edit, delete comments

 # 5 Todo Tasks